The UK left the European Union (EU) on 31 January 2020. It then entered into a transition period, which came to an end on 31 December 2020.

-You’ll be asked to provide a self-declaration to confirm you're of sufficiently good character to practise safely and effectively.
+We'll ask you to provide a self-declaration to confirm you're of sufficiently good character to practise safely and effectively.
 We'll also need to consider any supporting information related to your character and professional conduct.

-You’ll need to tell us about:
+You need to tell us about:

 - certain police charges, cautions, convictions, conditional discharges

 - any determinations made by any regulatory body you have been subject to